jpudysz/react-native-turbo-mock-location-detector/README.md

 # react-native-turbo-mock-location-detector

 Library was written with TurboModules and Codegen.
-It alsp supports both old and new architectures.
+It also supports both old and new architectures.

 ## Installation